-It closely monitors the osmolality, or the concentration of substances like salt and potassium, in bodily fluids.
-When the concentration is too low, the body releases an antidiuretic hormone (ADH).
+It closely monitors the osmolality, or the concentration of substances such as salt and potassium, in bodily fluids.
+When the concentration is too high, the body releases an antidiuretic hormone (ADH).
 This tells the kidneys to save water by reducing urination and tells the brain to stimulate thirst to make us drink.
-Similarly, when the concentration is too high, the kidneys prompt urination.
+Similarly, when the concentration is too low, the kidneys prompt urination.

 ‘Healthy kidneys will do most of the adjusting that’s necessary to keep our bodies hydrated,’ says Dr Menon.
 ‘Drinking a reasonable amount of fluid to allow your kidneys to get this right – not so little that you’re thirsty and not so much that you’re peeing all the time – is all that’s required in a healthy individual.’

 It is possible to drink too much, but if you’re otherwise healthy, it’s usually harmless.
 In most cases overhydration will just lead to additional trips to the toilet.

 Thirst is the best rule-of-thumb symptom in day-to-day life, says Dr Menon.
 The other common signs and symptoms of mild to moderate dehydration are: